Why bother to sequence your genome at home?

 The MinION is a small rectangular box with a disposable consumable called a flow cell that slots inside.
 Inside the flow cell is a membrane shot through with about two thousand protein pores organised in a grid.
 Each pore is one nanometer across, which is wide enough for a single strand of DNA to thread through and not much else.
 A voltage is applied across the membrane.
 When you load your DNA sample, single strands start threading through those pores, and as each letter of DNA (A, C, G, or T) passes through the narrowest point, it changes the electrical resistance very slightly.
 A neural network listens to those current changes and reconstructs the sequence.

 DNA is a string of four letters.
-Your genome is just over 3 billion of them.
+A human genome is just over 3 billion of them.
 When a sequencer reads a piece of your DNA, it produces a "read" - a string of those letters.
 Nanopore reads are long: tens of thousands of letters each.
 Short-read sequencers (the kind a spit sample goes through at 23andMe) produce reads of only 150 letters (more correctly termed bases), which is a big part of why so many clinically interesting regions are hard to read with them.

 Two ways to use one flow cell